UPPMAX/HPC-python/docs/day1/load_run_packages.rst

       If you change the last line to ``plt.savefig("myplot.png")`` then you will instead get a file ``myplot.png`` containing the plot.
 This is what you would do if you were running a python script in a batch job.

-      - On UPPMAX you can view png files with the program ``eog``
+      - On UPPMAX and LUNARC you can view png files with the program ``eog``
 	   - Test: ``eog myplot.png &``
       - On HPC2N you can view png files with the program ``eom``
 	   - Test: ``eom myplot.png &``

-   2. As a Python script (if you are on Kebnekaise, mind the warning above):
+   2. As a Python script (if you are on Kebnekaise/LUNARC, mind the warning above):

       Copy and save this script as a file (or just run the file ``pandas_matplotlib-<system>.py`` that is located in the ``<path-to>/Exercises/examples/programs`` directory you got from the repo or copied.
 Where <system> is either ``rackham`` or ``kebnekaise``.